caffeine-addictt/waku/template/.github/ISSUE_TEMPLATE/3-docs-bug.md

 ---
-name: 'Documentation or README.md issue report'
+name: "Documentation or README.md issue report"
 about: "Report an issue in the project's documentation or README.md file."
-title: ''
+title: ""
-labels: 'Documentation'
+labels: "Documentation"
-assignees: ['{{ASSIGNEES}}']
+assignees: ["{{ASSIGNEES}}"]
 ---

 # Documentation Issue Report